Apostasy in Christianity: Persecutions: perseverance and martyrdom

 Readings from the early church fathers such as these led patristic scholar David Bercot to conclude: "Since the early Christians believed that our continued faith and obedience are necessary for salvation, it naturally follows that they believed that a 'saved' person could still end up being lost [through apostasy]."

 Primary theological perspectives

-There appears to be three primary perspectives on apostasy in Protestantism: Classical or Reformed Calvinism, Moderate Calvinism, Reformed Arminianism.

-Classical or reformed Calvinism
+Catholicism, Lutheranism and Arminianism are notably affirming the possibility of apostasy in Christianity.